jbwhit/jupyter-tips-and-tricks/README.md

 # Jupyter Notebook Tips and Tricks

-A few (hopefully) useful tips and tricks to using the Jupyter Notebook with an eye to pragmatic usage. **This is not, in any way, an exhaustive demostration of the features of the Jupyter notebook**.
+A few (hopefully) useful tips and tricks to using the Jupyter Notebook with an eye to pragmatic usage. **This is not, in any way, an exhaustive demonstration of the features of the Jupyter notebook**.
 Further, you can go through these notebooks on your own, but I usually demonstrate using them and give lots of information verbally.

 If you have any suggestions, edits, or corrections, please open an issue or let me know some other way.
 Best of luck!